Who Am I?

 decided to leave teaching and become a full time writer.

-wife and I have produced three great children, all of whom are
+mean time, my wife and I have produced three

 |